The Farm Bill and CBDDecember 17, 2018

 CBD and THC are very different.
 As the medical and recreation THC movements have spread across the US, it’s led us to question what role CBD plays in this cultural movement and on a use-by-use basis.

 Due to legalization efforts, THC no longer carries the same stigma that it once did.
 More than ever before, people are visiting dispensaries, buying cannabis, and trying it for the first time.
 Now that cannabis is legal in some states, cannabis is now grown to be strong, with some strains even containing more than 30% THC.

 “Getting too high” has become a common occurrence.
 In fact, in Colorado alone, visits to emergency rooms have sky-rocketed because of cannabis-related tourism.
 This is a big deal because visits have risen by the 10s of thousands of people, particularly visitors from out of state.
 This has resulted in higher emergency room costs and the need for additional staff in dozens of centralized Colorado emergency rooms.

 While THC interacts with the body using psychoactive mechanisms, CBD does not.
-CBD has been found to subdue the nervous system, which is a common and sometimes alarming system of “getting too high.”
 Because of CBD’s natural ability to effect other cannabinoids, thanks to the Entourage Effect, this cannabinoid balances out some of the less than wonderful effects of THC consumption.

 If you haven’t consumed THC in a while, it’s important to have some CBD on hand.
 Getting high is great, and THC has numerous benefits, but there’s not much worse than getting too high.
 CBD helps when you get too high, so have it around.
 Better safe than sorry, right?